Skip to Main Content

 Concurrent Sessions

-5. Small Department vs Large Department - Building a Team (not repeated)
+5. Small Department vs Large Department: Building Your In-House Legal Team (not repeated)

 Tyler G. Jacobsen, VP, CLO, Samaritan Health Services